bitsacm/learning-articles/tools.md

 ## JSON

 JSON (JavaScript Object Notation) is a lightweight data format.
-Used in frontend, backend and other places.
+Used in web development and other places.

 **Resources:**